lhausammann/PBasic/README.md

 ## Plugin system
 Each command consists of a parsing/executing block.
 You can add simple statements easily (see e.g. BPrint.php for an example).
 Block statements are a bit more difficult to add, and in the parsing process you have to parse the children from the block as well (you can use parseUntil('nameOfEndBlockStatement') to parse the whole block and observe the parsed blocks during this time.
 See BFor.php for a complex example in Cmd folder.
 Executing blocks is handled by returning the next statement.
-This means, you must handle state issues in the current Scope so it can be serialized to the
+This means, you must handle state issues in the current Scope so it can be serialized to the session if needed.

-## Statements:

- - DIM var(length)
- - DATA value,value
- - READ value
- - RESTORE
- - LET var=value (optional keyword)
- - PRINT expr
- - INPUT msg, var
- - COLOR foreground, background
- - RETURN var
- - GOTO label / GOSUB label
- - FOR <assignment> TO <expr> STEP <expr>
-       - statements
- -  NEXT expr
- -  WHILE expr
-     - statements
- -  WEND
- -  iF THEN ELSE ENDIF
- - SUB(params)
-     - statements
- - ENDSUB
+## Scopes & Functions & Variables
+PBasic has a global and a NestedScope.
+NestedScopes are used by Function calls providing a new Scope for each call.
+If you don't need local (nested) scopes, use GOSUB instead (acts as a SUB but does not add a new Scope onto the stack).
+Variables are put on the current stack.
+There are some global system variables (which can be seen when using SCOPEDUMP) but which are not accessible (they start with a number).